Manage and Edit New Submissions

 • Edit the From (location), if needed.

-• Upload an image if none was provided, or if you deleted one.
-Add a caption.
+• Upload an image if none was provided, or if you deleted or edited one.
+Add or edit a caption.
+Drag the gray bar for that image to a different location to change the image display order on the submission page.

 • Edit the Entered text of the submission copy, if needed.